-GSR018 Workgroup Report 24/11/2015 Version 1.0 Page 3 of 36 1.9.2 where there is a need, NGET may set some site specific requirements related to damping or mitigation of Sub-Synchronous Oscillations on Users.
+GSR018 / GC0077 Industry Consultation 18/03/2016 Version 1.0 Page 3 of 45 1.9.2 where there is a need, NGET may set some site specific requirements related to damping or mitigation of Sub-Synchronous Oscillations on Users.

-Transmission Licensees, other than NGET, will need to meet the same requirement as NGET in accordance with the System Operator Transmission Owner Code (STC).
+Transmission Licensees, other than NGET, will need to meet the same requirement as NGET in accordance with the System Operator Transmission Owner Code (STC) Section D Part One.

 - 1.10 The potential interactions between the modifications proposed for the Grid Code and the NETS SQSS and the Connection and Use of System Code (CUSC) Section 2.3 (New Connection Sites), Section 6.9 (Modifications), and Section 13 (Enabling Works) were discussed. - 1.11 The Workgroup established that any User Works, Third Party Works or requirements related to the mitigation of the risks of Unacceptable Sub-Synchronous Oscillations will be identified as a part of the Connection Application or Modification Application processes described in CUSC 2.13 and CUSC 6.9.
 Where the interactions arise because of new transmission plant, it is expected that Transmission Licensees will prompt the relevant Other Users to submit a Modification Application through a Modification Notification, to be sent by NGET to these Users. - 1.12 The Workgroup agreed that any works required to mitigate the risks of Unacceptable Sub-Synchronous Oscillations are necessary to be complete ahead of the User's connection date in order to ensure that NGET is able to operate the system in a safe manner.
 That implies that, in accordance with paragraph 13.2.3.4 of the CUSC, these works will be classified as Enabling Works even if they were triggered by the post-fault criteria of Section 2 or Section 7 of the NETS SQSS. - 1.13 Practical implementation of the requirements was discussed.
 This includes a nonexhaustive list of potential requirements some Users may have to meet, the differences between new connections and existing connections, and the differences between different Generating Unit technologies.
-Although these were not included in the modification proposed the discussions are included in the report in order to clarify how the proposal is going to affect Users. - 1.14 Policy on Sub-Synchronous Oscillations monitoring was discussed.
+Although these were not included in the modification proposed the discussions are included in the report in order to clarify how the proposal is going to affect Users. - 1.14 The policy on Sub-Synchronous Oscillations monitoring was discussed.
 It is expected that Unacceptable Sub-Synchronous Oscillations are to be mitigated either by design or some other operational arrangement.
-However, it is acceptable that Transmission Licensees require Users to install Sub-Synchronous Oscillations monitoring equipment such that they are able to assess the effectiveness of Sub-Synchronous Oscillations mitigation measures in place, identify any safety risks, and address any concerns. - 1.15 Policy on Sub-Synchronous Oscillations protection was discussed.
+However, it is acceptable that Transmission Licensees require Users to install Sub-Synchronous Oscillations monitoring equipment such that they are able to assess the effectiveness of Sub-Synchronous Oscillations mitigation measures in place, identify any safety risks, and address any concerns. - 1.15 The policy on Sub-Synchronous Oscillations protection was discussed.
 It was highlighted that protection systems are provided in order to protect the system and User equipment against risks that could not otherwise be mitigated.
 That is, Transmission Licensees, when planning their network, and NGET, when operating the system, do not use protection as a means of meeting the NETS SQSS criteria or the Grid Code criteria.
-Hence, there will not be a requirement that Users install Sub-Synchronous Oscillation protection relays. - 1.16 The workgroup believes that the Terms of Reference has been completely discharged and recommends that the NETS SQSS Review Panel and the Grid Code Review Panel approve this workgroup report, and recommend it for industry consultation.
+Hence, there will not be a requirement that Users install Sub-Synchronous Oscillation protection relays. - 1.16 The NETS SQSS Review Panel approved the report submitted by the Workgroup.
+Both the NETS SQSS Review Panel and the Grid Code Review Panel recommended that the report is issued for a combined Industry Consultation on the changes proposed to the NETS SQSS and the Grid Code.